-Install Python 3.4+ including pip3, JDK 8 or 9 and git 1.9+.
+Install Python 3.4+ including pip3, git 1.9+ and at least JDK 8.
+If you want to benchmark source builds of Elastic-search you also need JDK 10.
 Then run the following command, optionally prefixed by sudo if necessary: